thuijskens/thuijskens.github.io/_posts/2018-07-25-stability-selection.md

 ## Implementing it in Python

-Stability selection is actually straightforward to implement.
-If you have an implementation of the base learner available, an implementation can wrap around that and it is only necessary to write the bootstrapping and scoring code.
+Stability selection is actually relatively straightforward to implement.
+If you have an implementation of the base learner available, the algorithm can wrap around that and it is only necessary to write the bootstrapping and scoring code.
 Both of these two steps don't require sophisticated mathematics.
 Roughly speaking, an implementation could look as follows:

 ```python
 import numpy as np